convidev-tud/driftool/README.md

 It is preferred to use the existing ``requirements.txt`` to create a virtualenv.
 Please see the official [virtualenv documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#install-packages-in-a-virtual-environment-using-pip-and-venv).

 > :bulb: Note that for large repositories, the drift calculation can take some time.
-The number of comparison rounds grows ``fac(number of branches)``.
+The number of comparison rounds grows ``0.5 * (number of branches)^2``.
 Each comparison round is linearly dependent on the repository size.

 > :bulb: Driftool is not sufficiently tested on Windows.
 A known Windows issue is the possible inability to delete temporary files due to the git file lock.
 After using the driftool on Windows, please remove the ./tmp folder in the working directory manually.